 Residence requirements for 'Home' students

-Fees and financial support will differ depending on whether you are a 'Home' or overseas student.
-You may be considered to be a 'Home' student if you fit into one of the following categories:
+The fees you will be asked to pay and your financial support entitlement will differ depending on whether you are a 'Home' or overseas student.
+You may be considered a 'Home' student if you fit into one of the following categories:

 On the first day of the first academic year of the course, you are ordinarily resident in the United Kingdom and you are a UK national or a national of an EU country, or the ‘relevant family member’ of such a national, or you have one of the following:

 - Indefinite Leave to Enter/Remain (ILE/R)

 and you have lived in the UK for three years before the start of your course

 and the main purpose for your residence in the UK and islands must not have been to receive full-time education during any part of that three- year period.